 The second survey collected salary information from anonymous respondents as part of our candidate satisfaction survey.
-In this survey, 100 respondents provided details on the typical number of hours worked each week, the number of months they worked in the year, and their approximate earnings.
+In this survey, 142 respondents provided details on the typical number of hours worked each week, the number of months they worked in the year and their approximate earnings.

 The participants in this survey were those who had a significant interaction with TechWriter during the year.
-Approximately $\frac{1}{3}$ of the sample did not actually work through TechWriter and thus these results help provide us with a broader market view.
+Over 50% of the sample did not actually work through TechWriter and thus these results help provide us with a broader market view.
 Some respondents to Survey 2 may also be included in Survey 1.

-This is the first year that these results have been available so no prior year comparisons are possible.
+This is the second year that these results have been available so initial prior year comparisons are possible.
 When comparing the salary results with those of Survey 1, only those who reported earning for the full year are included.